 Yes, fanboys, he is in the team…

-Welcome back to the penultimate entry of our Team of the Season series, where we name the front three of our Serie A team.
+Welcome back to the penultimate entry of our Team of the Season series.
+Previously, we named our midfield, and today we name the front three of our Serie A team.
 In a league with three phenomenal strikers, picking these three spots was pretty easy, I will not lie.
 So because it was this simple, let us just get right into it.

 Romelu Lukaku (Inter Milan)